phytest-devs/phytest/docs/testFiles.rst

     def test_example(sequence: Sequence):
         ...

-Any tests requiring the class will be run for every sequence in the file passed.
+Any tests requiring the class will be run for every sequence in the file.
 For example if the fasta file below is passed to Phytest the :code:`test_example` function above would be run 4 times (Sequence_A-Sequence_D).

 .. code-block:: text